Pavle Marčinković

-Pavle Marčinković (born May 6, 1989) is a Croatian professional basketball player who plays for Jazine Arbanasi in the Croatian second-tier First Men's Basketball League.
+Pavle Marčinković (born May 6, 1989) is a Croatian professional basketball player who plays for KK Alkar Sinj in the Croatian Premijer liga.
 Standing at 1.97 m, he plays at the forward positions.

-During the 2020-21 season, Marčinković played for Split, averaging 7.1 points and 4.9 assists per game.
+During the 2020–21 season, Marčinković played for Split, averaging 7.1 points and 4.9 assists per game.
 He signed with Zadar on October 6, 2021.

 National team career

 Marčinković was part of the Croatia national team youth programs.
 He played at the 2007 FIBA Europe Under-18 Championship and the 2009 FIBA Europe Under-20 Championship.
 He has also played for the senior team at the 2013 EuroBasket Qualifications, at the 2019 FIBA Basketball World Cup qualifications, the 2021 EuroBasket qualifications and the 2019 NBA Summer League.